ef1j/Art1/80col/README.md

 `test.25` is test input.

-72 column Art1 output for teleprinters such as the ASR-33 are left as an exercise to the reader.
+72 column Art1 output for teleprinters such as the ASR-33 are left as an exercise for the reader.